ThePerfectStrangers/TechnicalDocumentation/README.md

 ### Mixer Configuration

 The band uses a Behringer WING RACK mixer for mixing all IEMs and front-of-house when necessary.
-If you will be working with the band and using their mixer, you can download the latest configuration from the [Mixer folder](Mixer).
+If you will be working with the band to manage live sound at an event using their equipment, you can download the latest configuration from the [Mixer folder](Mixer).

 You can view the mixer configuration by using the WING EDIT software provided by Behringer.
 You can [download it from their website](https://www.behringer.com/wing/wing-rack#documentations).